 You can inquire about adjusting your plan to include international data for Vietnam or buy an eSIM/SIM if your phone in unlocked.

 For people traveling in groups, you might want to consider using a mobile hotspot.
-We’ve used a GlocalMe in Vietnam, which allowed us to connect up to ten devices at one time.
+We’ve used GlocalMe in Vietnam, which worked great and allowed us to connect up to ten devices at one time.

 Proper Shoes